amsacks/CoinCollector-FPGA-game/README.md

 To learn the basics of Verilog by implementing digital logic systems and controlling them using finite state machines (FSMs).

 ### Challenges
 1.   **Storing Pixel Data of Sprites**: I figured out that Vivado does most of the heavy lifting by offering **Block Memory Generator** as an IP, which can be used as a memory type *single port ROM*.
-The settings for the IP are the same for all sprites, with the only difference being the Port A Depth.
+The settings for the IP are the same for all sprites (Port A Width = 12, Always Enabled), with the only difference being the Port A Depth.
 Depth = ImageLength * ImageWidth

-## Features:
+## Moduless
-### top.v
-1. Connects all modules together
+1.  top.v: Connects all modules together

-###### UARTrx: Takes the ASCII value of the key pressed from the keyboard to be used as user input
-###### IP ROM blocks: Store pixel image data of each sprite.
-The pixel data is stored in a *.coe file